Gleeber/Stock-Simulator-Web-Game/README.md

 You should see `(venv)` appear to the left of your shell prompt, indicating that the virtual environment is active.

+You must always run this command before doing any work from within the virtual environment.

+#### Checking python and pip

+After activating the virtual environment for the first time, check that `python` and `pip` are installed correctly.

-Now, if you run `python --version`, you should see some variant of `Python 3.6.x`.
+If you run `python --version`, you should see some variant of `Python 3.6.x`.
 And if you run `which python`, you should see a path that ends with `venv/bin/python`.
 This means that if you run the `python` command from within the active virtual environment, it will use the virtual environment's Python interpreter.